 Visit the Melon pricing page to view a more detailed breakdown.

 Streamlabs is a leading provider of tools and features for live streamers and content creators.
 They offer a ton of tools to help you create content.
 Whether it's a Logo Maker, video editor, or intro maker, they provide a comprehensive set of tools to produce engaging content.
 While Streamlabs Desktop is free, they also offer a premium subscription package called Streamlabs Prime.

 - Custom Tipping Alerts: Tailor-make the look of on-screen alerts and encourage donations by customizing the layout, animation, message, text, image, and more

 - Engaging Widgets: Over a dozen engaging widgets designed to increase viewer participation and improve monetization

 - Selective Recording: Pick and choose the sources that appear in a recorded video of your live broadcast

 - Premium Overlay Themes: Over 250 free overlay themes made from the best designers in the business

 - Integrated Chat: An integrated chat window within the software to help streamers keep track of all the viewer chatter on their channel

-While there is a ton of functionality available in Streamlabs OBS, the learning curve will take you longer to master.
+While there is a ton of functionality available in Streamlabs Desktop, the learning curve will take you longer to master.
 Be prepared to spend some time playing with all of the settings and getting very familiar with the software.
 On the other hand, web-based applications like Melon will get you set up and ready to stream in just a few minutes.